bfocom/publisher-extra/api-js/bfo-publisher/README.md

    be `convert`
 3. Call `send()` on the returned object.
 This returns a Promise which will resolve with the responses to your request.
    If the server responds with an error, the Promise is rejected.
+4. Repeat as required; multiple messages can be sent at once.
+When done call `publisher.disconnect()` to close the socket.

 The object returned from `send()` is also an `EventTarget` and will emit `log` events if the action was `convert`.
 The message formats are fully described the BFO Publisher documentation, but with some minor additions to make